 GRESB is the leading sustainability benchmark for the global real estate sector.
 Assessments take place annually and are guided by factors that investors and the industry consider to be material issues in the sustainability performance of real asset investments.
-The benchmark assessment covers more than 850 property companies, REITs, fund and developers, are covered within GRESB Public Disclosure.
+The benchmark assessment covers more than 850 property companies, REITs, funds and developers.